How Hearing Works

 1) Sound is transmitted through the air as sound waves from the environment.
 The sound waves are gathered by the outer ear and sent down the ear canal to the eardrum.

 2) The Sound waves cause the eardrum to vibrate, which sets the three tiny bones in the middle ear into motion.

-3.)
-The motion of the three bones causes the fluid in the inner ear, or cochlea to move.
+3) The motion of the three bones causes the fluid in the inner ear to move.

 The visible part of the outer ear is called the pinna, or auricle.
 The pinna, with its grooves and ridges, along with the ear canal provide a natural volume boost for sounds in the 2000-3000 Hz frequency range, where we perceive many consonant sounds of speech.

 The ear canal, also called the external auditory meatus, is the other important component of the outer ear.
 The ear canal is lined with only a few layers of skin and fine hair, and is a highly vascularized area.
 This means that there is an abundant flow of blood to the ear canal.
 Wax (Cerumen) accumulates in the ear canal and serves as a protective barrier to the skin from bacteria and moisture.
 Earwax is normal and varies in amount based per person.
 It only becomes problematic if it completely blocks the ear canal.